The Journey from Science Fair Demo to Production-Grade Ecommerce Tool

 Source: Ecommerce Implementation Report 2025Getting Started: Your First Steps

 If you are evaluating virtual try-on for your store, start with a narrow pilot.
-Pick one product category with high return rates and moderate visual complexity — basics like t-shirts and activewear are ideal.
-Measure your baseline return rate, implement try-on for that category, and measure delta over 60 days.
+Pick one product category with high return rates and moderate visual complexity โ basics like t-shirts and activewear are ideal.
+Use a practical review window and compare results against your own baseline before scaling.

-- → Define your success metric (return rate, conversion lift, AOV)
+- โ Define your success metric (return rate, content performance signal, AOV)

 The technology has crossed the chasm.
-Virtual try-on is no longer a competitive differentiator — it is becoming table stakes for apparel ecommerce.
-Brands that wait risk falling behind on both conversion rates and customer expectations.
-The tools are mature, the ROI is documented, and the implementation paths are well-trodden.
-The question is not whether to adopt AI try-on.
-It is how quickly you can move.
+Virtual try-on is no longer a competitive differentiator โ it is becoming table stakes for apparel ecommerce.
+Brands that wait risk falling behind on both content performance and customer expectations.
+The tools are becoming more practical, and implementation is easier when teams start with a focused pilot and review output carefully.
+The practical question is where try-on visuals fit in the catalog and how carefully the output is reviewed before publishing.